muratk5n/thirdwave/en/README.md

 ---

+---

+I hear the latest install has gone overboard on overcuck

+"@sargentali

+As much as I love that Paris is Big’s final resting place, I feel obligated to point out that scattering ashes into the Seine is illegal Grimacing face Sorry Carrie Broken heart '\#andjustlikethat I got a €15,000 fine…'"

+---

 *Firefly* reboot on Disney Plus?
 Great.

 And.. don't f--k it up

 ---